Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 Why Is My Dog Vomiting White Foam?

-Pale frothy vomit that resembles foam or bubbly saliva (as opposed to chunkier dog vomit containing undigested food) can occur because of excess air or gas in the stomach.
+White foam or pale frothy vomit that resembles bubbly saliva (as opposed to chunkier dog vomit containing undigested food) can occur because of excess air or gas in the stomach.
 Your dog is most likely throwing up this white foamy liquid—a mix of saliva and gastric juices—because there’s little else in their stomach to purge.

 What Causes a Dog to Throw Up White Foam?